-Rats and mice are prolific animals that adapt to almost any environment.
-They live in the shadows of humans and clean up after us.
 They invade trash receptacles, gardens, and buildings.
 They infest schools, grocery stores, and restaurants.
 They enjoy apartment living, especially in urban areas.
 Preventing and ridding rodents from buildings and properties requires a multi-faceted approach.
 Sources of food and harborage must be minimized.
 Buildings should be inspected often for exterior openings, cracks, & crevices.
 Gaps larger than a dime must be closed using rodent-proof materials.
+How to Identify

 Most residents and business owners are surprised to find out how small of a hole or crack mice, rats and squirrels can squeeze into for access to your space.
 Take some time to thoroughly inspect the exterior and interior of your home or business to identify as many cracks or small holes as possible.